Car Exports & Imports Explained

 Below we have mapped out the basic steps we as exporters take when exporting a car to a client.
 Each case is somewhat unique but these are the basic steps required.
 The same is required for all Car Exports & Imports

 I doubt this changes so much from agent to agent as we all have a similar process as well as rules to follow when exporting any car from Japan.
+Car Exports from Japan are simply increasing daily so contact us for the best car to buy.

 Once we have a deposit and firm order from the client we can then start the steps to buy the desired vehicle from either auction or dealer stock depending on the client’s requirements.
 Auction Agents will always work within the parameters stipulated by the client.
 The client also has the final say on the chosen vehicle.